 Knicks bring Tom Thibodeau back to New York as new coach

-The former NBA Coach of the Year was hired Thursday, returning to the team he helped lead to the NBA Finals as an assistant.
+He got it Thursday, when the Knicks brought the former NBA Coach of the Year back to the organization he helped reach the NBA Finals as an assistant.

 Terms of the deal were not disclosed.